Divorce Attorney in Wausau, WI and the Surrounding Areas

 Modifying a prior court order can be more difficult than getting the divorce was.
 Unless the two of you are in agreement (in which case a Stipulation to Modify an Order is best advised), seeking an order to modify a prior court order requires you to prove that (1) there has been a substantial change in circumstances since the last time the order was last changed by the Court and (2) the change is in the best interest of the children.

-Some divorce lawyers are zealous advocates who rely on passion, charged emotions and righteous indignation to win their cases.
-Others are tenacious and aggressive and will do whatever they legally and ethically can to win — regardless of what “winning” actually costs the client.
+Some divorce lawyers in Wausau, WI are zealous advocates who rely on passion, charged emotions and righteous indignation to win their cases.
+Other divorce attorneys in Wausau, WI are tenacious and aggressive and will do whatever they legally and ethically can to win — regardless of what “winning” actually costs the client.
 Both can be very effective at what they do.
 Both can fail miserably just as often.

 The question to ask yourself is this: